Jaysahhn/Week-12-Jasons-EmployeeTracker/README.md

 ## Description

-This is a back-end command-line application that allows you to manage an employee database.
+This is a back-end command-line application that allows you to manage an employee database by being able to add/delete departments, roles, and employees.
+You can also update

 ## Installation